Vanessa-Rodrigues-156/odrindia/docs/MEETING_LOGS.md

 # Meeting Logs and Notes System

 This module provides functionality to store and manage meeting logs and notes for workplace discussions in the ODR India platform.
+This is now the central system for all note-taking functionality within the application.

 ## Features